digital-asset/ex-bond-issuance/README.md

 ## Working with DAML Hub

-1. As a first step, build the whole project:
+1. As a first step, prepare the project for deployment:
 ```
 make deploy
 ```